Common QuestionsMy lawyer’s bill is too high

 - Lawyers’ Fees, from the Canadian Bar Association BC Branch, explains how lawyers bill, how you can keep the costs down, and what you can do if you disagree with the lawyer's bill.

-- Law Society Fee Mediation Program, from the Law Society of BC, is an informal process for dealing with fee disputes without having to go to court.
+- Complaints about Lawyers' Fees: Fee Mediation Program, from the Law Society of BC, is an informal process for dealing with fee disputes without having to go to court.

 See our related common questions: